willowtreeapps/PinkyPromise/README.md

 ## Summary

-PinkyPromise is an experimental implementation of Promises for Swift.
+PinkyPromise is an implementation of [Promises](https://en.wikipedia.org/wiki/Futures_and_promises) for Swift.
 It consists of two types:

-- `Result` - A value or error. `Result` adapts the return-or-throw function pattern for asynchronous operations with callbacks.
+- `Result` - A value or error. `Result` adapts the return-or-throw function pattern for use with asynchronous callbacks.
 - `Promise` - An operation that produces a `Result` sometime after it is called. `Promise`s can be composed and sequenced.

-Please see `PinkyPromise.playground` for examples and insight.
+## Should I use this?

+There are lots of promise libraries.
+PinkyPromise:

+- Is lightweight
+- Is tested
+- Embraces the Swift language with airtight type system contracts and `throw` / `catch`
+- Embraces functional style with immutable values and value transformations
+- Is a great way for Objective-C programmers to learn functional style in Swift
+- Is easy to extend with your own Promise transformations

+PinkyPromise is meant to be a lightweight functional tool that's easy to learn but does a lot of heavy lifting.
+Fuller-featured implementations include [Result](https://github.com/antitypical/Result) and [PromiseKit](http://promisekit.org).

+## Learning

+We've written a playground to demonstrate the benefits and usage of PinkyPromise.
+Please clone the repository and open `PinkyPromise.playground` in Xcode.

-PinkyPromise is meant to be a lightweight functional tool that does a lot of heavy lifting.
-A natural next step beyond these two types is an [Observable](https://www.youtube.com/watch?v=looJcaeboBY).
-You might use PinkyPromise as a stepping stone on the way to learning [RxSwift](https://github.com/ReactiveX/RxSwift), which we recommend.
+A natural next step beyond Results and Promises is the [Observable](https://www.youtube.com/watch?v=looJcaeboBY) type.
+You might use PinkyPromise as a first step toward learning [RxSwift](https://github.com/ReactiveX/RxSwift), which we recommend.

 ## Installation